 To express the fragile balance of the world concerning problems relating to population and migration, I designed Borderline in contrast with and in opposition to the inverted cone.
 It is a piece of “architecture” that is full of tension, resting upon the tip of the cone and threatened by slightest movement.

 When we look at Borderline, we can see a floral pattern that progresses like nature itself, expanding with great harmonious and voluptuous curves.
-But, if one looks more closely, we see that the veins of this plant motif are made of tortuous and aggressive barbed wire that embodies the forbidden border.
+But if one looks more closely, we see that the veins of this plant motif are made of torturous and aggressive barbed wire that embodies the forbidden border.
 This barbed wire protects some and rejects others.

 Borderline brings together these paradoxes.

-Your piece combined traditional Vietnamese elements with a contemporary design.
+Your piece combines traditional Vietnamese elements with a contemporary design.
 How do you think this reflects Vietnam today, in terms of the interaction between tradition and modernity in the country?

-If there was one thing in common between today's Vietnam and Borderline, I would say that it is the concept of paradox.
-The family and traditional values remain present but I realise that the material success and the conquest of power are prioritised above humanistic and moral values upon which the foundation of any society should be based.
+If there was one thing in common between today’s Vietnam and Borderline, I would say that it is the concept of paradox.
+The family and traditional values remain present, but I realise that the material success and the conquest of power are prioritised over humanistic and moral values upon which the foundation of any society should be based.